 FILIPPO BRUNELLESCHI (1337-1446)

 Filippo Brunelleschi is considered to be the pioneer of Renaissance architecture.
 He was also known as Pippo.
 Initially, he was trained as a goldsmith in Florence which was his native city.
 Soon his interests were turned towards architecture.
 He travelled to Rome to study architecture of ancient buildings.
+He contributed into the development of cathedral architecture.
 He designed one of his greatest engineering accomplishments, the dome of Florence Cathedral.
 He developed linear perspective technique in his artistic works.
 He used the Classical orders Doric, Ionic and Corinthian orders in his buildings for the first time during this era.
 Though Brunelleschi designed simple buildings, he emphasized on the system of proportions.
 Throughout the building, he used a unit of measurement in a way to create a sense of proportion and harmony.
 His works depict elegance of architecture as well as mastery of engineering.

 Florence Cathedral, Florence, Italy